rshipp/geodigger/geodigger.md

 user IDs.
-Specialized child classes such as TwitterDigger take care of reading from a single API, using the `save()` method from the GeoDigger parent class to store information to a local database, and the `log()` method to provide timestamps for connection attempts, errors, and other information that might be of use.
+Specialized child classes such as TwitterDigger take care of reading from a single API, using the `save()` method from the GeoDigger parent class to store information to a local database, and the `log()` method to provide time stamps for connection attempts, errors, and other information that might be of use.

 Adding support for additional social network service APIs is